quianalytics/WarRoom-Frontend/PLAN.md

 - `TradeSheet` now supports multi-pick packages from both sides and future-year picks (next 2 drafts), shown side-by-side by team.
 The user can trade even when not on the clock, and the current pick is selectable (not forced).
+- Pick log defaults to a user-controlled team but allows `All Teams`, and auto- scrolls to the newest pick when in `All Teams` mode.
 - Shared UI primitives: `lib/ui/panel.dart`, `lib/ui/icon_pill.dart`.
 - Theme tokens: `lib/theme/app_theme.dart` (colors, radii, spacing).